Your First Project¶

 Your answers get written to .planning/phases/01-*/01-CONTEXT.md — a persistent file the planner reads before creating any plans.

-Step 7: Plan Phase 1
+Step 7: Plan Phase 1¶

 The planner:

-3. Researches the specific technical domain for this phase
+.planning/solutions/for relevant prior art (if any exists from previous phases) - Researches the specific technical domain for this phase

-4. Creates 2–4 executable PLAN.md files as vertical slices — each plan is a tracer bullet delivering one demoable user-facing behavior end-to-end (data → logic → API → UI → test)
+PLAN.mdfiles as vertical slices — each plan is a tracer bullet delivering one demoable user-facing behavior end-to-end (data → logic → API → UI → test) - Runs a verification loop (up to 3 passes) to check plans are coherent and not horizontally layered

 Each plan describes concrete tasks with enough detail that an executor agent can implement them without guessing.
 Single-layer phases (migrations, style passes) set single_layer_justified: true in the plan frontmatter.